 Written by Anamaria Correal, Trademark Attorney

 As your business starts to grow and expand internationally, it is important to contemplate and plan to protect your trademarks globally.
-Trademarks by nature are territorial, which means that they must be filed in each country where protection is sought.
+However, Trademarks by nature are territorial, which means that they must be filed in each country where protection is sought.
 With this being said, the Madrid System is a convenient option for registering trademarks overseas, allowing the protection of a trademark in a large number of countries through a single application.
+This has particular implications for businesses operating between Australia, Chile and other jurisdictions, as from next year the Madrid System will operate in Chile.

 The Madrid System